 At the end of 2021 the CAC’s main building will undergo renovation work and during this time the institution will continue its programmes without a main venue.
 Throughout the renovation period the CAC will organise exhibitions and events at various other locations including other towns and cities in Lithuania and abroad, supervise the Lithuanian Pavilion at the Venice Biennale, carry out education programmes, publish, and, of course, prepare for the building’s re-opening.
 The CAC has also been entrusted with founding the future Culture Education Centre in Sapieha Palace which is situated in the Antakalnis district of Vilnius.

-The CAC Sculpture Yard will remain accessible until Spring 2022, and the CAC Reading Room can be visited until December 2021.
+The CAC Sculpture Yard and the CAC Reading Room will remain open for visitors until Spring 2022.
 The resources of the Reading Room and the CAC’s archives will remain available during the renovation.

 ARCHIVE OF THE CAC’S ACTIVITIES